Working Lines and Levels

 Now we have R, J and K established, the next critical levels to set are the high points on the driveway, on the break line L-M. We can measure that from the centre point of the break line L-M to the furthest gully, K, is approximately 10 metres.
 Using the standard 1:80 fall, we can calculate that the midpoint on line L-M needs to be......

-We can use a straight edged timber and a good spirit level to transfer the level from Point R to points L and M, and then add 37mm.
+In the absence of an automatic or laser level, we can use a straight edged timber and a good spirit level to transfer the level from point R to points L and M, and then add 35mm.
 Small boat levels, 200-300mm long are not usually accurate enough for this sort of work, and so we recommend a spirit level at least 1200mm in length to be accurate when transferring the level by means of a straight edged timber, 3 to 4 metres in length.
 However, it is obvious that even a 4m straight edge will not span the distance from R to L or M, and so we set up a temporary intermediate level.

 A brick is set on a sand bed at Point R so that its surface is at exactly the correct paving level, ie, 150mm below dpc.
 Another brick is then set up between R and L, also on a sand bed.
 The straight-edge is then placed to bridge the two bricks, and checked with the spirit level.
 The intermediate brick is tapped down until the spirit level tells us that it is exactly level with the brick at Point R.